pixelartexchange/opensea.sandbox/README.md

 ## Usage

-Yes, it's a simple as:
+Yes, it's as simple as:

 ``` ruby
 line = "1\t2\t3"